Skip to main content

 Long conversations & context compaction

 A session is durable on disk, but each agent turn only sees as much of the transcript as fits the model’s context window.
 The orchestrator (internal/orchestrator/orchestrator_run_conv.go) sizes a conversation budget and fills it newest-first, so the most recent turns are always present in full.
 When a conversation outgrows that budget, the older turns are compacted rather than dropped.
-If an auxiliary model is configured (the same summarizer slot Crewship uses for memory consolidation — KEEPER_OLLAMA_URL + KEEPER_MODEL), the overflow is summarized into a short block prepended to the verbatim recent window:
+If an auxiliary model is configured (the same summarizer Crewship uses for memory consolidation — the curator aux slot, falling back to KEEPER_OLLAMA_URL + KEEPER_MODEL), the overflow is summarized into a short block prepended to the verbatim recent window:

 A fixed slice of the budget (15%) funds the summary so it never crowds out the recent turns.
 The summary is regenerated per turn and lives only in that turn’s prompt — it is mid-conversation content, never part of the cached system-prompt prefix, so it doesn’t perturb prompt caching.
 If no auxiliary model is configured, the summarize call fails, or it exceeds a bounded timeout, the orchestrator falls back to plain newest-first truncation — the historical behavior — so a misconfigured or slow aux model can never stall or fail a run.
 In that mode the oldest turns drop with a …(truncated) marker on the boundary message, exactly as before.
 Whenever older turns overflow the budget — whether they were summarized or dropped — the orchestrator emits a conversation.compacted entry to the Crew Journal carrying session_id, overflow_messages, summarized, and summary_bytes.
 Query it with crewship journal --type conversation.compacted to audit what fell out of an agent’s context window over time.